Traffic Calming Policy Review

 Questions will be accepted until May 6 at 4 p.m.

-There are 7 Traffic Calming Implementations scheduled for 2021.
+• There are 7 Traffic Calming Implementations scheduled for 2021.
 After these are installed in May, will they be reviewed or monitored for their effectiveness?
 How does the city evaluate the effectiveness of these measures to determine whether Type II Engineer Methods or community based initiatives are also needed?
 How often are they maintained (for instance, the paint will fade for the ladder crossings)?

-spatel asked almost 3 years ago
+spatel asked over 3 years ago

 Thank you for submitting these questions.
 Yes, the City will review and monitor the installations for their effectiveness, particularly as it relates to the travel periods to and from school when in-person learning returns.
 The City may collect speed data and/or conduct on-site assessments to determine the effectiveness of the measures and make adjustments as needed.